-Scenario: Makawee works for the U.S. Department of the Interior, Indian Arts and Crafts Board, and has a niece who is 6 months pregnant with twins.
+Scenario: Makawee is a Federal employee whose niece is 6 months pregnant with twins.
 Makawee wants to use annual leave both to help transport her niece to and from medical appointments and to set up a nursery for the twins.
 Her supervisor denies her annual leave requests because an employee's niece isn't included in the definition of family member and because setting up a nursery isn't directly related to prenatal care.
 Is Makawee's supervisor correct to deny her requests for annual leave based on these reasons?